 Kendra Hatcher's Murder: How Did She Die?
+Who Killed Her?

 Who Killed Kendra Hatcher?

-Who Killed Kendra Hatcher?

-By now, you must have figured out that Brenda was the mastermind behind the murder for hire plot that took Kendra’s life.
+By now, you must have figured out that Brenda was the mastermind behind the murder-for-hire plot that took Kendra’s life.
 Here is the much-needed context to fill in the gaps.
-Before Ricky and Kendra got together, he was involved with Brenda from fall 2012 to summer 2014, and then again from November 2014 to February 2015.
+Before Ricky and Kendra got together, he was involved with Brenda from the fall of 2012 to the summer of 2014, and then again from November 2014 to February 2015.
 Over the course of this time, he had given his ex a promise ring.
 Brenda had even gotten pregnant but chose to go through with an abortion.

 Everyone who knew Brenda knew how obsessed she was with Ricky.
 So when he called things off, this infatuation took a darker turn, and slowly, she started breaking apart.
-She had access to his emails and his iCloud password as well.
+Brenda had access to Ricky’s emails and his iCloud password as well.
 Apart from this, Brenda had an app that would let her track her ex’s location.
 One by one, she approached the people in her life to exact revenge on Kendra and hopefully win Ricky back.

 Later, at Brenda’s trial, Jennifer Escobar, a former friend and roommate, stated, “She was really obsessed with him.”
 She added, “For Kendra Hatcher, she wanted an injection needle to put into the back of her neck.
 She just wanted to eliminate Kendra Hatcher or even both of them.”
-Ultimately, Brenda zeroed in on a 23-year-old single mother named Crystal Cortes who agreed to help out the jilted ex.
+Ultimately, Brenda zeroed in on a 23-year-old single mother named Crystal Cortes, who agreed to help out the jilted ex.

 Cortes, who hailed from a financially poor background, stated that she looked up to Brenda.
 Furthermore, the single mother was offered $500 by the dental hygienist student to help with the murder scheme.
 While Cortes was the getaway driver that night, the person who actually pulled the trigger was Kristopher Love.
 It was his .40-caliber Smith & Wesson pistol that was used to shoot Kendra.

-On the day that Kendra died, Cortes drove Brenda to the public library, where the latter had arranged a study date with a classmate.
-Then, she picked up Kristopher, and the two accomplices waited across the street from where the dentist worked.
+On the day that Kendra was murdered, Cortes drove Brenda to the public library, where the latter had arranged a study date with a classmate.

+Later, she picked up Kristopher, and the two accomplices waited across the street from where the dentist worked.
 (Around 2:30 pm, Cortes had gone to pick her son up and returned after completing some work).
 At the time of the murder, Brenda was having drinks with Jose Ortiz, a friend and an auto repair shop owner who had given the perpetrator the black Jeep that Cortes was driving around.
-The police questioned Brenda for a while but she did not say anything about her involvement in the case.
+The police questioned Brenda for a while, but she did not say anything about her involvement in the case.
 At one point in time, she even fled to Mexico and lived with her family members.
-This is when she appeared on the FBI’s most-wanted list.

-However, it is no surprise that authorities caught her and eventually brought her back to the U.S. Brenda was then sentenced to life in prison without the possibility of parole for the murder for hire plot.
+That is when she appeared on the FBI’s most-wanted list.
+However, it is no surprise that authorities caught her and eventually brought her back to the U.S. Brenda was then sentenced to life in prison without the possibility of parole for the murder-for-hire plot.
 Kendra’s mother told the indicted, “You could’ve never measured up to be the woman that my daughter Kendra Hatcher was.”
 Love is currently on Texas’ Death Row, whereas Cortes was offered a 35-year sentence in exchange for testifying against her comrades.

 Read More: Where is Ricky Paniagua Now?